Q: Can I use my ATM card when shopping online? If so, how?

 ATM cards are an example of the convenience of modern banking, but customers must avoid turning that convenience into a financial mistake.

 If you want to find the best checking account and ATM card for you, visit the MoneyRates checking page.

 Got a financial question about saving, investing, or banking?
 MoneyRates.com invites you to submit your questions to its "Ask the Expert" feature.
-Just go to the MoneyRates.com home page and look for the "Ask the Expert" box on the lower left.
+Just go to the MoneyRates.com home page and look for the "Ask the Expert" box at the bottom of the page.

 Comment: Do you use your ATM card to make online purchases?